opnsense/docs/source/manual/how-tos/caddy.rst

 * Basic Auth to restrict access by username and password
 * Syslog-ng integration and HTTP Access Log
 * NTLM Transport
-* Header manipulation with header_up, header_down and copy_headers
+* Header manipulation
-* forward_auth support for Authelia
+* Forward Auth support for Authelia

 --------------